Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Balor.md

 "languages": "Abyssal, telepathy 120 ft."
 "cr": "19"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "When the balor dies, it explodes, and each creature within 30 feet of it\
+- "desc": "When the balor dies, it explodes, and each creature within 30 feet of it\
     \ must make a DC 20 Dexterity saving throw, taking 70 (dice: 20d6|avg (20d6))\
     \ fire damage on a failed save, or half as much damage on a successful one.
 The\
     \ explosion ignites flammable objects in that area that aren't being worn or carried,\
     \ and it destroys the balor's weapons."
   "name": "Death Throes"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "At the start of each of the balor's turns, each creature within 5 feet\
+- "desc": "At the start of each of the balor's turns, each creature within 5 feet\
-    \ of it takes dice: 3d6|avg (3d6) fire damage, and flammable objects in the\
+    \ of it takes 10 (dice: 3d6|avg (3d6)) fire damage, and flammable objects\
-    \ aura that aren't being worn or carried ignite.
-A creature that touches the balor\
+    \ in the aura that aren't being worn or carried ignite.
+A creature that touches\
-    \ or hits it with a melee attack while within 5 feet of it takes dice: 3d6|avg\
+    \ the balor or hits it with a melee attack while within 5 feet of it takes 10\
-    \ (3d6) fire damage."
+    \ (dice: 3d6|avg (3d6)) fire damage."
   "name": "Fire Aura"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The balor has advantage on saving throws against spells and other magical\
+- "desc": "The balor has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The balor's weapon attacks are magical."
+- "desc": "The balor's weapon attacks are magical."
   "name": "Magic Weapons"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The balor makes two attacks: one with its longsword and one with its whip."
+- "desc": "The balor makes two attacks: one with its longsword and one with its whip."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+14 (+14 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+14 (+14 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 3d8 + 8|avg (3d8 + 8) slashing damage plus dice: 3d8|avg (3d8)\
+    \ Hit: 21 (dice: 3d8 + 8|avg (3d8 + 8)) slashing damage plus 13 (dice:\
-    \ lightning damage.
-If the balor scores a critical hit, it rolls damage dice three\
+    \ 3d8|avg (3d8)) lightning damage.
+If the balor scores a critical hit, it rolls\
-    \ times, instead of twice."
+    \ damage dice three times, instead of twice."
   "name": "Longsword"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+14 (+14 to hit), reach 30 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+14 (+14 to hit), reach 30 ft., one target.\
-    \ Hit: dice: 2d6 + 8|avg (2d6 + 8) slashing damage plus dice: 3d6|avg (3d6)\
+    \ Hit: 15 (dice: 2d6 + 8|avg (2d6 + 8)) slashing damage plus 10 (dice:\
-    \ fire damage, and the target must succeed on a DC 20 Strength saving throw or\
+    \ 3d6|avg (3d6)) fire damage, and the target must succeed on a DC 20 Strength\
-    \ be pulled up to 25 feet toward the balor."
+    \ saving throw or be pulled up to 25 feet toward the balor."
   "name": "Whip"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The balor magically teleports, along with any equipment it is wearing or\
+- "desc": "The balor magically teleports, along with any equipment it is wearing or\
     \ carrying, up to 120 feet to an unoccupied space it can see."
   "name": "Teleport"
 "source":